-Aurora fired!
+Aurora shot!
 Aurora gasped!

-The eagle fell under the boots...
+An eagle fell under the boots...

 For the cause of Lenin!
 For the will of Trotsky!

-We will win all over the world...
+We will win throughout the entire Earth...

 folk revolutionary song

-History of the Aurora
+History of "Aurora"

-On October 2, 1904, as part of the squadron, changing the commander (it was the captain of the 1st rank E. R. Egoriev ("Aurora" went to Tsushima.
+On October 2, 1904, as part of the squadron, having replaced the commander (he became captain 1st rank E.R.
+Egoriev (“Aurora” went to Tsushima.

-in the Battle of Tsushima, Aurora fired 303 152-mm, 1282 75-mm and 320 37-mm shells at the enemy.
+in the Battle of Tsushima, the Aurora fired 303 152 mm, 1282 75 mm and 320 37 mm shells at the enemy.

 In 1910, the cruiser accompanied the imperial yacht to Riga.